moriya9n/cl2tsv/README.md

 cl2tsv.py filename...
 ```

-filename can be plain file or .gz file
+filename can be plain file or .gz file.
-filename ends with .gz is unzipped then converted
+files with .gz extension are unzipped internally then converted.